Second Extinction (Early Access) Review

 SelectButton's Early Access reviews provide valuable insight into a work in progress.
 The game will be reevaluated once officially released, as the review below is based on the Early Access build of the game at the time of the review's published date.

 Each region has various optional objectives that aren't tied to the primary mission goals.
 You are free to cross into other areas, meaning there are dozens of objectives for you to complete every time you drop to the planet's surface.
-You may be tasked with blowing up caverns, hunting down a t-rex, activating radar stations, shooting down drones, trapping raptors, extracting supply crates, and more.
+You may be tasked with blowing up caverns, hunting down a T-Rex, activating radar stations, shooting down drones, trapping raptors, extracting supply crates, and more.

 There are only seven weapons in the game (currently), each with their own stats based on damage, range, fire rate, etc. As you complete missions and objectives, you'll earn research points and collect resources.
-The upgrade process is a bit cumbersome; you need to spend research points to create upgrade tokens and to unlock upgrade slots, adding a +1 to impact, stability, handling, etc. You'll need to place the upgrade tokens into the slots to gain across to any connected perks, which also needs to be unlocked.
+The upgrade process is a bit cumbersome; you need to spend research points to create upgrade tokens and unlock upgrade slots, adding a +1 to impact, stability, handling, etc. You'll need to place the upgrade tokens into the slots to gain access to any connected perks, which also need to be unlocked.
 However, the perks forgo using research and instead require you to spend materials collected from dinosaurs.

-Each of the four heroes comes with a primary and secondary weapon and three abilities (one passive and two actives).
+Each of the four heroes comes with a primary and secondary weapon and three abilities (one passive and two active).
 For example, Ortega can replace her sidearm with a primary weapon, giving her access to an assault rifle and shotgun.
 Her active traits allow her to dash forward, while her unique ability triggers an enhanced combat state.
 With her massive heavy minigun, Rosy can passively regain health, deploy electrical barriers, and trigger her teammates' health regeneration.
-One thing to note in my six or seven games with Marcus and Tim, other players were not able to visually see the pylons placed, which makes it harder to lure foes into traps.
+One thing to note in my six or seven games with Marcus and Tim: other players were not able to visually see the pylons placed, which makes it harder to lure foes into traps.

 Simply Put

 Second Extinction shows promise, although I wouldn't want to play without a full three-person party.
 Through Steam Early Access, the developers plan to expand the game with new types of mutations, emergence events, weapons, updates/fixes, seasonal content, and more.
 It's fun dropping supply pods onto raptors and watching them get launched through the air.
 Weapons feel a tad underpowered, but I'll admit none of them are currently fully upgraded.
 Each of us did experience crashing here and there, but once you boot back into the game, there's an option to rejoin, and it worked every time.
-I think it is a bit silly that the game doesn't support drop-in/out support once missions have started, and I do hope cross-play will come once the game launches on other platforms.
+I think it's a bit silly that the game doesn't support drop-in/out support once missions have started, and I hope cross-play will come once the game launches on other platforms.

 Note: Second Extinction (Early Access) was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.